-After a long week of skiing there’s nothing more refreshing than a soak in steaming hot mineral waters.
-The greater Jackson Hole valley is surrounded by thermal waters, but there are a few spots developed for you to enjoy nature’s hot tub.
+The greater Jackson Hole valley is surrounded by thermal waters, but there are a few spots developed for you to enjoy the steaming hot mineral waters.

 Where old meets new is Astoria Hot Springs, just 15 minutes south of town.
 Originally built in the 1960s as a family-run commercial resort and community pool, Astoria shut its doors in the 90s.
 The Astoria Park Conservancy was formed in 2018 and with the Trust for Public Land, campaigned to bring Astoria back to its former glory.
 Opened in the Fall of 2020 as a non-profit owned and donor-funded park, the new Astoria Hot Springs opened with five natural hot spring-fed pools along the scenic Snake River.
 Advanced reservations are required a soaking session, and capacity is capped at 35 people per session.